johnoregan/cmdPost/docs/usage.md

 Header blocks must obey the following rules:

-- The header block must be placed at the very start of the markdown file.
+- the header block must be placed at the very start of the markdown file
-- The header block begins with a line consisting entirely of 3 dashes (`---`).
+- the header block begins with a line consisting entirely of 3 dashes (`---`)
-- Blank lines are not permitted in the header block.
+- blank lines are not permitted in the header block
-- Header names without a header value are not permitted (and vice versa).
+- header names without a header value are not permitted (and vice versa)
-- Each header name and its value must be on a single line.
+- each header name and its value must be on a single line
-- Header names must be between 1 and 20 characters long, begin at the start of the line, and consist entirely of lowercase letters (`a-z`).
+- header names must be between 1 and 20 characters long, begin at the start of the line, and consist entirely of lowercase letters (`a-z`)
-- Header names are separated from their values by a colon (`:`) and 1 or more spaces or tabs.
+- header names are separated from their values by a colon (`:`) and 1 or more spaces or tabs
-- The end of the header block is denoted by a line consisting entirely of 3 dashes (`---`).
+- the end of the header block is denoted by a line consisting entirely of 3 dashes (`---`)
-- The header block must be separated from the body of the markdown file by at least 1 blank line.
+- the header block must be separated from the body of the markdown file by at least 1 blank line

 The following header names are permitted:

 <dl><dt><code>title</code></dt>
 <dd>A title is required.
-The title will be used as a heading in a large font
+The title will be used as a heading in a large font at
-at the top of your post, so try to keep it to 5 or 6 words (70 characters) at most.<br /><br /></dd>
+the top of your post, so try to keep it to 5 or 6 words (70 characters) at most.<br /><br /></dd>

 <dt><code>author</code></dt>